jose-casal/angles/README.md

 Change GENOTYPE with the actual one (substitute spaces with underlines and don't use strange characters).

+csv files has to have the same number, order, and name of columns.
+One column has to be called "Angle"

 An easy way of running the script is by using the comand line, for example:

 $ cd ~/Data/tests/